Eetui/Eetui.github.io/index.md

 ![Eetu](./images/selfieSmall.jpg)

-I am a game developer with a Bachelor’s Degree in Business Information Technology from JAMK, which I obtained in December 2022.
+I am a game developer with a Bachelor’s Degree in Business Information Technology from JAMK, where I graduated in December 2022.
 Since January 2022, I have been employed at Zaibatsu Interactive Oy.
 My professional expertise lies in Unity and C# programming, and I am highly motivated to continually enhance my skills and remain informed about the most recent developments in the industry.
 I am committed to learning new technologies and techniques to further advance my career.

 * Expertice
   * C#, Unity, Git, GitHub, Bitbucket, Jira, Trello
 * Currently learning
-  * ASP.NET.Core, React and web dev as a whole.
+  * ASP.NET.Core, React and web development as a whole
 * Other skills
-  * Unreal Engine 4, C++, Blender, HTML, CSS, JavaScript,
+  * HTML, CSS, JavaScript, Unreal Engine 4, C++, Blender

 Languages: Finnish (Native), Working proficiency in English.